MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/appinstallad.md

 ---
-title: AppInstallAd Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AppInstallAd Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an app install ad.
 ---
-# AppInstallAd Data Object
+# AppInstallAd Data Object - Campaign Management
 Defines an app install ad.
 Create an app install ad if your intention is to drive app downloads, and not necessarily to direct leads to a web site.
 If you want to direct leads to a web site in addition to driving app downloads, then you should create a text ad with app ad extensions.

 > [!NOTE]